← back to feed

 The count badge on each pill shows how many stories carry that tag right now.

+The sharpest lens for isolating a single ripple.
 Trending pills show statistically significant coverage spikes — phrases appearing at 3× their baseline rate in the current 6-hour window.
+Clicking one filters the stream to every story mentioning that phrase right now, cutting through everything else.
 They signal accelerating newsroom attention, not social virality.
 Only 2–3 word phrases (bigrams and trigrams) can trend; single words never appear.

 The algorithm